sunnyvale-academy/SNY.OSS.DCK.01.01.00/vagrant/README.md

 $ vi .env
 ```

-Change the following variables into the file (GCP_SA_CREDENTIALS_FILENAME is the GCP json filename):
+Change the following variables into the file .env:

 ```console
 export GIT_USERNAME=